POEM Training Programme

 POEM Knowledge hubs

-The network-wide joint POEM training programme will be organized in Knowledge Hubs, creating an environment of creative thinking as well as opportunities for exchanges, explorations, and networking across disciplines, sectors, stakeholders, and levels of PMW.
+The network-wide joint POEM training programme will be organized in Knowledge Hubs, creating an environment of creative thinking as well as opportunities for exchange, explorations, and networking across disciplines, sectors, stakeholders, and levels of PMW.
 Wikimedia Deutschland, the Open Knowledge Foundation Deutschland, Rachel Thain-Gray from Glasgow’s Woman Library, Daniel Schäfer from ICO moving bytes, the Centre for Social Innovation Vienna, and Prof Dr Silke Boenigk with her team of the Chair of Non-profit Management at the University of Hamburg, will provide unique training units that are at the core of their work for socially inclusive civil societies in Europe.
 Their training units will transmit relevant transdisciplinary knowledge and transferable skills for PMW related to the topics of open knowledge and collaboration, tool and data competence, media issues and literacy, organisational issues, and economic issues.
 It will boost scientific excellence and business innovation and to enhance researchers’ career prospects.

 Knowledge Hub 1 | Dec 2018, Opening Conference, Hamburg (Germany)